-You can get answers from our experienced and expert dentists related to Oral cancer.
+You can get answers from our experienced and expert dentists in Missouri City related to Oral cancer.

 When found early, oral cancer patients have an 80 to 90% survival rate.
 Unfortunately 40% of those diagnosed with oral cancer will die within five years because the majority of these cases will be discovered as a late-stage malignant case. (see stage description in Oral Cancer section)

 Oral cancer is particularly dangerous, because the patient may not notice it in its early stages.
 It can frequently prosper without producing pain or obvious symptoms.
 As a result, oral cancer often goes undetected until it has already metastasized to another location.

 Oral Cancer – Who does Oral Cancer Screening?

 Most oral cancer screenings are performed by a dentist or hygienist.

 Periodontists routinely screen for oral cancer on all new patients

 A routine “recall” exam usually includes a visual search for oral lesions and abnormal structures in the oral cavity

 It is estimated that 60% of the patients visiting a dentist get screened at least once a year